-The wetlands are popular with Sydney's birdwatching community, particularly in autumn when the swamp mahogany trees are in flower.
 Over 80 bird species have been recorded including the endangered Regent Honeyeater, the Goshawk and Powerful Owl.

 Dogs are prohibited from the boardwalk due to the sensitive environment.
 Bikes are prohibited from the boardwalk because of the narrow nature of the walkways.

 Take our self-guided walk through the wetlands [button]